Is There a Meteor Shower Tonight? 2025 Meteor Showers Calendar: Times and Dates

 In the right conditions, the Quadrantids are one of the year’s best meteor showers, as they feature an average of 25 meteors per hour at their peak.
 The Quadrantids’ peak is relatively short, lasting from about midnight to dawn, but the volume of meteors makes the experience worthwhile.

-In 2024, the Moon will be in the last quarter, obscuring the fainter meteors.
-Your best bet is to view after the Moon sets on the 4th of January, just before dawn.
+In 2025, the Moon will be a small waxing crescent, making for excellent viewing conditions.
+For an even better view, look up after the Moon sets on the 4th of January, just before dawn.
 See your Moon rise and set times.

 The Lyrids peak on the night of April 21–22, 2024, when you can expect to see an average of 10 meteors per hour in dark, clear skies.
 Rarely, the Lyrids produce surges of up to 100 meteors per hour.
 This meteor shower is visible from both the Northern and Southern Hemisphere but is much more active in the Northern Hemisphere, where the meteors’ radiant is high in the sky.